SumoLogic/sumologic-documentation/docs/metrics/introduction-metrics/get-started-metrics.md

 ---
 id: get-started-metrics
+title: Get Started with Metrics
+sidebar_label: Getting Started
+description: Learn how to get started with metrics and create your first visualization.
 ---

-# Get Started with Metrics

 The easiest way get started with metrics is to add a Host Metrics Source, which allows you to collect data pertaining to the local Installed Collector host.
 Check out this webinar for an overview of what you can do with host metrics.
 For reference, the slides are available [here](http://www.slideshare.net/Sumo_Logic/sumo-logic-webinar-visibility-into-your-host-metrics).